Breast Surgical Oncology Training Program

 - Weekly treatment planning conference for precision medicine

 - Breast Oncology Journal Club

 - Monthly Grand Rounds

-Opportunities for clinical and basic science research are abundant, based upon the individual interests of the fellow.
-Fellows learn the fundamentals of research including the basics of research design, data analysis and ethical conduct of research.
-With over 66 open breast clinical trials at our institution, the fellow will learn about various trial designs from phase I trials to retrospective studies, and will participate in our weekly multidisciplinary research conference.
-Clinical research projects are facilitated primarily through larger national databases.
-The fellow is expected to develop, complete, and present at least one research project under the mentorship of an identified faculty member.
-Our fellow will receive instruction in abstract and manuscript preparation and is encouraged to present at a local, regional and or national meeting.
-Fellows will be funded for travel to at least 1 national meeting for presentation.
+Opportunities for clinical and basic science research are abundant, based upon individual interests.
+Our fellows learn the fundamentals of research, including the basics of research design, data analysis and ethical conduct of research.
+With over 66 open breast clinical trials at our institution, our fellows will learn about various trial designs, from phase I trials to retrospective studies, and participate in our weekly multidisciplinary research conference.
+Clinical research projects are facilitated primarily through more extensive national databases.
+We expect our fellows to develop, complete, and present at least one research project under the mentorship of an identified faculty member.
+Our fellows receive instruction in abstract and manuscript preparation and is encouraged to present at a local, regional or national meeting.
+We also fund for travel to at least one national meeting for presentation.